hanewman/hanewman.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an Assistant Professor at Vassar College.
+I am an Assistant Professor of Computer Science at Vassar College.

 I obtained my PhD from the unique interdisciplinary <a href="https://www.cmu.edu/math/aco/index.html"> Algorithms, Combinatorics, and Optimization (ACO) </a> doctoral program (via Math department) at Carnegie Mellon (CMU), where I was fortunate to be advised by <a href="https://www.andrew.cmu.edu/user/moseleyb/"> Ben Moseley. </a>